 Did you end up with a credit card bill shock last January because you didn’t budget your Christmas gifts?
-This year we are going to fix that.
+It’s the time of year to start thinking about your budget for Christmas.
+We don’t want the same surprises as last year, so this year we are going to fix that.

 Isn’t it a Little Early For Christmas?

 Yes if you are a normal person it is.
 But the whole point of getting better with your money, is to not be

 normal like everyone else is with money.